 The Glasgow College Region has placed a priority of improving the quality and scope of college mental health services for learners and staff.
 The three colleges have significantly developed their service provision over recent years and this outcome agreement commits to further expansion of services to support good mental health and wellbeing.
-A 'Regional Conversation on Mental Health and Wellbeing' event was organised in 2019 and the following development themes were identified:
+A 'Regional Conversation on Mental Health and Wellbeing' event was organised to support the development of strategic and operational approaches to supporting good student and staff mental health and wellbeing across the Glasgow College Region.
+The event included representation from across college students and staff, alongside regional and national stakeholders, and the following development themes were identified: